Optically-Trapped Particle Tracking Velocimetry: Experiments

 \subsection{Procedure}

 The experimental procedure is summarized in Fig.~\ref{fig:protocol}.
 First, the measurement position is determined using an optically-trapped tracer.
 To find the bottom wall (i.e., $z=0$~\um), we move the trapped tracer in the $z$ direction by adjusting the objective slowly, and look for a specific $z$ position at which the tracer starts to become defocused.
 We define this position as $z=0$~\um.
 Then, we move the tracer to the measurement position with the desired $(y,z)$ coordinates.
 In ot-PTV, we repeat the sets of the trap and release phases sequentially.
 As shown in Fig.~\ref{fig:protocol}(a), AOD alternates between the trap and release phases, which have the time durations of $\Ttrap=40$~ms and $\Trelease=60$~ms, respectively.
+The release time duration of $60$~ms is determined in preliminary experiments in accordance with the target flow speed, which is less than $10$~\textmu m/s in this paper.
+A longer duration would result in more frequent failure of trapping of tracers; a shorter release duration would result in smaller displacements and thus a lower signal-to-noise ratio.
+In the case of the failure of trapping, we discard the associated data in the present paper, to make the number of samples the same for all measurement positions.
 To reduce the amount of unnecessary data, images are acquired only during the release phases.

-Figure \ref{fig:protocol}(b) shows the snapshots of the tracer during a release phase ([i]--[iii] in Fig.~\ref{fig:protocol}) and the subsequent release phase ([iv] in Fig.~\ref{fig:protocol}).
+Figure \ref{fig:protocol}(b) shows the snapshots of the tracer during a release phase ([i]--[iii] in Fig.~\ref{fig:protocol}) and the subsequent release phase ([iv] in Fig.~\ref{fig:protocol}) (see also \SI~\ref{sec:movie} \cite{Supp-THT2024} for movie).
 It can be seen from the snapshots [i] and [iv] that tracer positions in the first frames of the release phases are almost identical due to the return to the measurement position in the trap phase.
 This enables us to acquire the tracer displacements originating from the same measurement position.
+The error in the initial positions (see a slight difference between the positions of the tracer in snapshots [i] and [iv]) is due to the timing jitter $\Tjitter$ in Fig.~\ref{fig:protocol}(a).
+We define $\Delta x_0$ as the displacement of the tracer's initial position from its ensemble average.
+Then, we confirm that $\Delta x_0$ obeys the Gaussian distribution with the standard deviation of $123$~nm (see \SI~\ref{sec:initial} \cite{Supp-THT2024}), which represents the uncertainty of the measurement position.
+The timing jitter can be reduced further to decrease the uncertainty, as long as experimenters are sure that the acquisition duration does not include the trap phase.
 The acquired image sequence is then analyzed using the software ImageJ and its plug-in PTA (Particle Track and Analysis, version 1.2).

 Finally, some technical remarks are given as follows. (i) The fluorescence intensity decreases over time.
 Therefore, the trapped tracer is replaced by a fresh one occasionally in the sequential data acquisition. (ii) The optical trapping of single tracers is less feasible when the measurement position is located at a large $z$ value.
 More specifically, in the upper half region of the microchannel $z>7.5$~\um, the possibility of trapping two or more tracers increases, because the laser basically pushes upward (i.e., in the positive $z$ direction) the tracers passing through the region lower than the measurement position.
 Therefore, the test section is limited to the lower half region $z<7.5$~\um.